astorDev/nist/errors/101/index.md

 }
 ```

 But here's the twist!
-Despite the `status` field having value of `400`, the actual request code will still be `500`!
+Despite the `status` field having the value of `400`, the actual request code will still be `500`!
 Let's fix it by explicitly mapping the problem status to the response status code:

 ```csharp
 context.Response.StatusCode = problem.Status ??
 500;
 ```

-In the result our exception handling code will look like this:
+In the result, our exception handling code will look like this:

 ```csharp
 app.UseExceptionHandler(e => {